 Auto-generated timelines: Extraction of key dates from complex documents

 CoCounsel's collaborative features distinguish it from competitors.
-Teams can share research folders, annotate findings, and build comprehensive case files together.
+Teams share research folders, annotate findings, and build comprehensive case files together.
 The platform maintains detailed audit trails for all research activities.

 The tool excels at complex research queries requiring analysis across multiple jurisdictions or practice areas.
 Users report finding relevant precedents 40% faster compared to traditional research methods.